adriannovegil/adriannovegil/README.md

 ### Hi there 👋

-I'm Adrian Novegil from Spain (🇪🇸)
+I'm Adrian Novegil from Spain (🇪🇸).
+Husband, father (of three 🙈🙉🙊) and full time nerd.

 <!--
 **adriannovegil/adriannovegil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.